grantmcdermott/R-intro/rIntro.md

 - As a corollary of this, defining or _naming_ objects is a thing:
   - `a <- 3` (_i.e._ the object `a` has been assigned as a scalar — or single-length vector — equal to 3)
   - `b <- matrix(1:4, nrow = 2)` (_i.e._ the object `b` has been assigned as a 2x2 matrix)
-  - Side note: the `<-` operator is read aloud as "gets".
+  - Side note: the `<-` assignment operator is read aloud as "gets".
 You can also use a regular old equal sign if you prefer, _e.g._ `a = 3`.
-- This might sound simple (and it is!).
-But one thing that can trip up new R users, and especially those coming from Stata, is that you have to be specific about which object you are referring to.
-For example, in Stata there is only ever one dataset in memory, so there can be no ambiguity about which variable you are referring to.
-However, because you can have multiple data frames in memory in R, you typically have to tell it that you want the variable "wage" from dataframe1 and not from dataframe2.
-There are various ways to do this and it soon becomes second nature.
-We'll see some examples in the [next section](https://raw.githack.com/grantmcdermott/R-intro/master/regression-intro.html) on regression models.
-- Similarly, object types matter: _e.g._, a `matrix` is a bit different from `data.frame` or a `vector`.
+- Object types matter: _e.g._, a `matrix` is a bit different from `data.frame` or a `vector`.
 [More](http://edrub.in/ARE212/section02.html#data_structures_in_r).

+All of this might sound simple -- and it is! -- but one aspect of the OO approach that can trip up new R users (especially those coming from Stata) is that you have to be specific about which object you are referring to.

+- In Stata, because there is only ever one dataset in memory, there can be no ambiguity about which variable you are referring to (or, more correctly, where Stata should look for it).
+- However, because you can have multiple data frames in memory in R, you typically have to tell it that you want the variable "wage" from, say, _dataframe1_ and not from _dataframe2_.
+- There are various ways to do this and it soon becomes second nature.
+  - _E.g._ You could use the `$` index operator: `dataframe1$wage`.
+  - _E.g._ Some functions let you specify the data frame (or parent object) as part of the function call.
+We'll see some practical examples of this approach in the [next section](https://raw.githack.com/grantmcdermott/R-intro/master/regression-intro.html) on regression models.

 ## R uses packages